-You may also want to discuss how your children feel about the move, or if you have a child who is shy or has academic challenges you're concerned about.
+You may also want to discuss how your child or children feel about the move, or if you have a child who is shy or has academic challenges you are concerned about.
 Remember, teachers and staff are there to help you with the transition.
-The more you're willing to share, the easier you'll make it for your children to succeed.
+The more you are willing to share, the easier you will make it for your child or children to succeed.

 Remember that each child will have his own way of dealing with the change.
 Some children will be vocal, while others may have a harder time expressing their feelings.
-Ask your kids what they need, how you can help and how they're feeling about the change.
-The sooner you start to talk to them about the move, the sooner they'll start to open up.
+Ask your kids what they need, how you can help and how they are feeling about the change.
+The sooner you start to talk to them about the move, the sooner they will start to open up.

 Get Kids Involved in School Activities

 While it is a great idea to encourage your children to stay in touch with old friends, making new friends in the new school is even more important.
 Try to balance contact with old friends and contact with new friends.
-Often you'll find that once your children are in their new school, it'll just take a few weeks before the new friends begin to take center stage.
+Often you will find that once your children are in their new school, it will take only a few weeks before the new friends begin to take center stage.